babylon-runtime/babylon-runtime.github.io/_pages/first-steps/launch.md

 We're going to use this [cornell box example](https://github.com/babylon-runtime/_r.assets/tree/master/cornellBox) scene, where you can already find BabylonJS compatible exported files, especially the .babylon using standard materials.
 Download [this example using this link](https://github.com/babylon-runtime/_r.assets/releases/download/v1.0/cornellBox.zip).

 Let's start from the beginning:
 - Create a dedicated folder for your project.
-A good thing should to be able to run your project inside a local webserver.
-If not, use Firefox, which allow local javascript execution.
-On Windows, [EasyPhp](https://www.easyphp.org/) is easy to use.
+A good thing should to be able to run your project inside a local webserver (on Windows, [EasyPhp](https://www.easyphp.org/) is easy to use).
+Note that Firefox allow local javascript execution even without webserver.
 - Create a new file called `index.html`
 - Create a folder named, for example, `assets` and copy inside the files from the `cornellBox\exports\babylon-standard\` folder in the .zip
 - In our examples we will link online version of babylon.js & \_r.js instead of download them locally